-Though she is not featured in any ongoing series, it is revealed that she is still an active hero of the DC Comics universe following the events of Flashpoint and the new 52 as she has been referred to being engaged in her typical activities.
+Though she is not featured in an ongoing series, it is revealed that she is still an active hero of the DC Comics universe following the events of Flashpoint and the New 52 as she has been referred to being engaged in her typical activities.

 Powers and Abilities